foxinthetowm/shopping_list_tests/README.md

-A test framework to test a simple Android application Appium+Java+TestNg+Maven
+A test framework for a simple Android application Appium+Java+TestNg+Maven